Zubax/canface_cf2/manufacturing/readme.md

 1) SMT mounting of the main PCB.

 2) Flashing both Babels and [Dronecode probe](https://github.com/Zubax/dronecode_probe) on the PCB.
-This operation should be performed without installing any connectors on the PCB --- a 4-pin pogo pin connector should be used instead.
+This operation should be performed without installing any connectors on the PCB, a 4-pin pogo pin connector should be used instead.
 Connectors' pinouts used for flashing can be found in the picture below.

 ![](../figures/flashing_interface.svg)